Water: wild, weird and wonderful

 I woke in the night so thirsty that my throat was on fire.
 Stumbling out of bed, I felt like the little mermaid in Hans Christian Andersen’s Fairy tales — as though I were walking on knives.
 I was only 42, but I felt crippled as I stumbled to the kitchen just across the hall.
 I grabbed a mug from the rack and filled it with water from the tap.
 I took a swig, swallowed… and poured the rest away.
 It was disgusting, so full of chemicals I couldn’t bear to drink it.
 I resorted to orange juice from the carton in the fridge.

 I went back to bed and lay there awake, wondering, not for the first time, what could be the matter.
 Why was I always thirsty?
 Why couldn’t I drink ordinary water?
 Was it me?
 Or was everyone feeling the same?
-I realised that I was drinking other fluids, notably coffee, to avoid drinking water.
+I realised that I was drinking all sorts of other fluids, notably coffee, to avoid drinking water.
 Something was definitely wrong.

 Changing the Quality of Water